PaoloBitini/CineMIIlle/README.md

 # CineMIlle
-Cinemille is a three-tier web application (Angular - .NET - SQL Server) that allows to check movies programming in a cinema, including available movies and theatres
+Cinemille is a three-tier web application (Angular - .NET - SQL Server) for movie theatres that displays:
+- Current movies playing this week
+- Full list of movies
+- List of the rooms